scrollmapper/bible_databases_deuterocanonical/sources/en/book-of-jubilees/book-of-jubilees.md

 **[29:4]** And Jacob blessed the God of Isaac his father, and the God of Abraham his father's father, and he arose and mounted his wives and his children, and took all his possessions and crossed the river, and came to the land of Gilead, and Jacob hid his intention from Laban and told him not.

 **[29:5]** And in the seventh year of the fourth week Jacob turned (his face) toward Gilead in the first month, on the twenty-first thereof.
-[2135 A.M.]
 And Laban pursued after him and overtook Jacob in the mountain of Gilead in the third month, on the thirteenth thereof.

 **[29:6]** And the Lord did not suffer him to injure Jacob; for he appeared to him in a dream by night.
 And Laban spake to Jacob.